spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202200.0/products/abstract-products/managing-marketplace-abstract-product.md

 ### Sending the product for approval

-In order for the product to be available on the Storefront, it needs to be approved.
+In order for the new product to be available on the Storefront, it needs to be approved.
 To send the product for approval:

-1. Next to the abstract product, you want to edit, hover over the three dots and click **Manage Product** or just click the line.
+1. Next to the abstract product, you want to send approval for, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *[Product name]* drawer, *Abstract Product Details* tab.
 2. In the right top corner of the drawer, click **Send for Approval**.

 {% info_block infoBox "Info" %}